Preparation

 What does Voluntourism mean?

-• A special phenomenon of today's international voluntary work is the so-called voluntourism, i.e. a combination of ‘volunteering’ and ‘tourism’, with the latter being the main focus.
-The providers are usually agencies that advertise voluntary work primarily as part of an exciting trip and as an adventure.
+• A special phenomenon of international volunteering today is so-called voluntourism, i.e. a combination of 'volunteering' and 'tourism', with the latter being the main focus.
+Providers are usually agencies that promote volunteering as part of an exciting trip or adventure.
 The qualification and suitability of volunteers for working in the project is less important than their financial possibilities.

-• Volunteers often pay large sums of money to participate in these programmes, but in most cases these sums flow mainly into the agencies rather than into the local projects.
+• Volunteers often pay large sums of money to take part in these programs, but in most cases, this money goes mainly to the agencies rather than into the local projects.

 • Even very short activities of volunteers, embedded in a larger trip, can be understood as voluntourism.

 • In the context of volunteering with people on the move, voluntourism shows itself often in ‘dark tourism’ or ‘disaster tourism’.
 Numerous people travel to camps and humanitarian projects primarily to get a look at the crisis situation, take pictures and ask people about their flight in order to report about the situation back home.
-Such volunteering shows touristic and exploitative elements which should never be a priority for volunteering with vulnerable people.
+Such volunteering shows touristic and exploitative elements, which should have nothing to do with volunteering and support work.

 Consequences of Voluntourism

-• The benefits of such voluntary work are solely for the benefit of the volunteers themselves: They experience an international and intercultural ‘adventure’, make new acquaintances and friends, can usually use the experience in their CVs and, regardless of the reality, conclude their stay with the feeling of having done ‘something good’ - irrespective of the real impact for people they work with.
+• The benefits of such voluntary work are solely for the benefit of the volunteers themselves: They experience an international and intercultural ‘adventure’, make new acquaintances and friends, can usually use the experience in their CVs and conclude their stay with the feeling of having done ‘something good’ - irrespective of the real impact for people they work with.

-• For the people in the host countries, however, this form of voluntary work is usually more harmful than anything else, because the experience and pleasure of the volunteers is prioritised over the actual and sustainable support of the project or the local population.
+• For the people who are to be supported, however, this form of voluntary work is usually more harmful than useful, because the experience and pleasure of the volunteers is prioritized over the actual and sustainable support of the project or the local population.

-• Through such forms of volunteering, historically anchored hierarchisations and racist-influenced images of the passive and needy "others" (here: people on the move) are once again reproduced, as it is implied that they should / must be happy about any attention from volunteers regardless of the length and motivation of their stay.
+• Through such forms of volunteering, historically anchored hierarchisations and racist-influenced images of the passive and needy "others" (here: people on the move) are once again reproduced, as it is implied that they should / must be happy about any attention from volunteers.

-• At the same time, volunteers often lack expertise and qualifications, which is not necessarily the fault of the volunteers, but which must nevertheless be problematised:
+• At the same time, volunteers often lack expertise and qualifications, which is not necessarily the fault of the volunteers, but which must nevertheless be problematized:

-• Due to the current situation at Europe's external borders and the lack of political will to change anything about this situation or even to provide professional and trained personnel for this humanitarian crisis, the work of many volunteers in this field is still needed.
+• Due to the enduring situation at Europe's (external) borders and the lack of political will to change anything about this situation or even to provide professional and trained personnel for this political crisis, the work of many volunteers in this field is still needed.

-• However, this also means that people who do not actually have the necessary qualifications in this area are working in most projects and coordinating them.
+• This also means that people who do not actually have the necessary qualifications in this area are working in projects and coordinating them.

-• In spite of - or precisely because of - these circumstances, it is all the more important that the projects themselves have a certain stability and are able to function in the long term in the current situation.
-Projects that fizzle out after a short period of time create expectations or hopes that are then destroyed or disappointed and thus cause a greater deal of damage than they actually do good.
+• Despite – or because of – these circumstances, it is all the more important that the projects themselves have a certain stability and are able to function in the long term in the current situation.
+Projects that fizzle out after a short time create expectations or hopes that are then not being met or even disappointed and thus cause a greater deal of damage than they actually support a positive long-term outcome and solution.

 What does this mean for you and your work with people on the move?

-• When choosing your organisation, take a close look: Does the organisation you want to work for fulfil a certain degree of sustainability and critical self-reflection?
+• When choosing your organisation, take a close look: Does the organisation you want to work for fulfill a certain degree of sustainability and critical self-reflection?
 Projects that are well-intentioned but cannot last long enough or make promises they do not keep can cause a lot of damage.
-Stick to the guiding principle of humanitarian aid: Do no harm!
+Do no harm!

 • Self-critically question your motivation: Try to listen to yourself: Do you find aspects of voyeurism in your motivation?
-In other words: Does the attraction that such crises and humanitarian disasters sometimes have on us play a decisive role in your motivation?
+In other words: Does the attraction that such crises and political catastrophes sometimes have on us play a decisive role in your motivation?
 Try to question your reasons self-critically on this basis.
-Humanitarian aid and working with people on the move should never be disaster tourism, but an act of solidarity.
+Support work with people on the move should never be disaster tourism, but an act of solidarity.